 The men were also forced to kneel at rigid attention, on two bamboo sticks that were three inches apart on the ground for hours.
 One stick was under the knees and the other stick was used to support the insteps.
 Sometimes after doing this, the POWs were ordered to stand at attention which was impossible for them to do because their legs were cramped, so they were beaten.

-At some point in the camp almost every POW spent time in "the box," which was was 5 feet 4inches high, 3 feet wide and 3 feet deep.
-POWs were fasten to the box and remained inside it for days, in a crouching position, without the ability to stand or lie down.
+At some point in the camp, almost every POW spent time in “the box,” which was 5 feet 4inches high, 3 feet wide and 3 feet deep.
+POWs were fastened to the box and remained inside it for days, in a crouching position, without the ability to stand or lie down.
 While in the box, the POW was fed one pint of water a day and three handfuls of rice and salt.
 The POW was given an empty can to use as a bathroom in complete darkness.

 At night, the POWs heard the American planes and the explosions from the bombs.
 The windows of the barracks shook with the explosions.
-As Lawrence and the other POWs worked on the docks, they could here the Japanese talking about the bombings on loudspeakers.
+As Lawrence and the other POWs worked on the docks, they could hear the Japanese talking about the bombings on loudspeakers.
 From this, they learned what cities had been bombed.
 If the bombing was accurate, the Japanese guards took it out at them.

 One day after the POWs got up to work, they were told that they would not work that day.
 This happened again for another two or three days.
 Then, an American major came to the camp and told the POWs that the war was over and the men shouted, hugged each other, and cried.